President of the International Olympic Committee: Pierre de Coubertin (1896–1925)

-Henri, Comte de Baillet-Latour (1925–1942)
+Henri de Baillet-Latour (1925–1942)

 Henri, Comte de Baillet-Latour was elected IOC president in 1925, after the founder of the modern Olympic Movement, Baron de Coubertin, stepped down from the post to become honorary president.
-The Belgian Comte led the IOC until his death in 1942, when he was succeeded by his vice-president Sigfrid Edström.
+The Belgian Comte led the IOC until his death in 1942, when he was succeeded by his vice-president J. Sigfrid Edström.

-Sigfrid Edström (1942–1952)
+J. Sigfrid Edström (1942–1952)

-When IOC president Henri de Baillet-Latour died in 1942, Swedish industrialist Sigfrid Edström took over as the acting president until the end of World War II, when he was formally elected IOC president.
+When IOC president Henri de Baillet-Latour died in 1942, Swedish industrialist J. Sigfrid Edström took over as the acting president until the end of World War II, when he was formally elected IOC president.
 He played an important role in reviving the Olympic Movement after the war.

 In 1931, Edström was involved in the controversial decision to ban legendary Finnish runner Paavo Nurmi from competing at the 1932 Summer Olympics in Los Angeles, as the IOC considered Nurmi to be a professional athlete.
 This had a negative effect on Finland's relationship with Sweden, as Nurmi was a celebrated national hero in his own country.

 Edström retired from the IOC presidency in 1952 and was succeeded by Avery Brundage.

 Avery Brundage (1952–1972)

-Avery Brundage became vice-president of the IOC in 1945 and was subsequently elected president in 1952, at the 47th IOC Session in Helsinki, succeeding Sigfrid Edström.
+Avery Brundage became vice-president of the IOC in 1945 and was subsequently elected president in 1952, at the 47th IOC Session in Helsinki, succeeding J. Sigfrid Edström.
 While he was being considered for this honor, Brundage fathered two sons with a woman to whom he was not married; in order to avoid a political scandal, he requested that his name be kept off the birth certificates.

 During his tenure as IOC president, Brundage strongly opposed any form of professionalism in the Olympic Games.
 Gradually, this opinion became less accepted by the sports world and other IOC members, but his opinions led to some embarrassing incidents, such as the exclusion of Austrian skier Karl Schranz from the 1972 Winter Olympics.
 Likewise, he opposed the restoration of Olympic medals to Native American athlete Jim Thorpe, who had been stripped of the medals when he was found to have played semi-professional baseball before taking part in the 1912 Summer Olympics (where he had beaten Brundage in the pentathlon and decathlon).
 Despite this, Brundage accepted the "shamateurism" from Eastern Bloc countries, in which team members were nominally students, soldiers, or civilians working in a non-sports profession, but in reality were paid by their states to train on a full-time basis.
 Brundage claimed that it was "their way of life".
 Thorpe's amateur status was restored by the Amateur Athletic Union in 1973, following Brundage's retirement.
 The IOC officially pardoned Thorpe in 1982 and ordered that his medals be presented posthumously to his family.
 After his death in 1975, it was revealed that Brundage had notified the IOC that Thorpe had played semi-professional baseball years before.